bread-b4nk/reversing-tenda-n301/Tenda_Notes.md

 ```

-Looking at the extracte `tenda.bin`
+Looking at the extracted `tenda.bin`